Travel Tips for Iceland

 Take a road trip - Suggested road trip itinerary for Iceland in December

-As mentioned, the southern portion of Iceland is the safest, with the clearest roadways, during the winter months.
+The southern portion of Iceland is the safest, with the clearest roadways, during the winter months.
 However, just because you want to stick to a single region of Iceland, that doesn’t mean you can’t still plan a fun road trip.
-You can easily spend a week or 10 days driving around just the South of Iceland, via our suggested South Iceland road trip itinerary.
+You can easily spend a week or 10 days driving around just the South of Iceland.

 Snowy Vik in winter in Iceland

-As mentioned, due to Iceland’s long nights and the winter solstice, December is the best time to come to Iceland in order to experience the northern lights.
-While it is possible to book a northern lights viewing tour, if you want to go it alone, you can easily chase the northern lights by yourself — here’s how
+December is the best time to come to Iceland to experience the northern lights.
+While it is possible to book a northern lights tour, if you want to go it alone, you can easily chase the northern lights by yourself — here’s how

 Visit an ice cave